 Have you considered opening a donor advised fund of your own?
 Does anything stand in your way?

 Help support this site’s charitable mission to make donations like the one I just described.
 How?
-Sign up to track your investments with Personal Capital, or score some Black Friday Week deals with Amazon.
+Sign up to track your investments with Empower, or score some Black Friday Week deals with Amazon.
 Thank you so much, and Happy Thanksgiving!

 Save, don’t spend.
 But if you must spend, get yourself a discount @ Amazon.